infinum/wordpress-handbook/Automated testing in WordPress/Codeception.md

 #### Unit tests

-Unit test always __test single classes or functions (units) in isolation__.
+Unit tests always __test single classes or functions (units) in isolation__.

 Say we have a validator class that validates email.
 We would want to make sure that class works as expected, regardless if it's in the WordPress context or not.
-Unit tests is where stubbing/mocking/spying of dependencies is used to gain total control over the input and context the class is using.
+Unit tests are where stubbing/mocking/spying of dependencies is used to gain total control over the input and context the class is using.

 ### Setting up acceptance/feature testing environment

-While wp-browser comes with a `WPBrowser` module which will help you run acceptance and functional tests, that module simulates a user interaction with the site **without JavaScript support**.
+While wp-browser comes with a `WPBrowser` module which will help you run acceptance and functional tests, that module simulates user interaction with the site **without JavaScript support**.
 If you need to test your project with JavaScript support, you'll need to use the `WPWebDriver` module.

 Detailed instructions are located here: https://wpbrowser.wptestkit.dev/modules/wpwebdriver

-In order to run that module you'll need to set it up in your `suite.yml` files like
+In order to run that module, you'll need to set it up in your `suite.yml` files like

 ```yaml
 WPWebDriver: